lizkim17/Structural-Thinking---Psychological-Constraint-2/research-assessment.md

     4. Uses at least 1 static aesthetic (e.g., color, shape, size) that improves visual clarity without mapping to data

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments: Figures are looking really good!
-A few minor changes are needed to have them be publication-quality:
+        -   Grader comments: Looking great!!
+Only thing -- don't forget that with fig-cap you don't need to also include a ggplot title.
+You've got both on your appendix figures. ~~Figures are looking really good!
+A few minor changes are needed to have them be publication-quality:~~
-            -   They should be smaller, no more than half the height of the page
+            -   ~~They should be smaller, no more than half the height of the page~~
-            -   Use fig-cap to add titles to all plots
+            -   ~~Use fig-cap to add titles to all plots~~
-            -   Use apa-note to add captions to plots offering simple explanation of how to interpret them
+            -   ~~Use apa-note to add captions to plots offering simple explanation of how to interpret them~~

 ### Data analysis